 Fortunately these gas scenarios are seldom signs of serious disease.
 Nevertheless, they can be annoying and worrying, so it is important that the doctor know how the symptoms of gas manifest so he or she can interpret the complaint.

-The problem is that nausea is associated with so many disorders and circumstances that by itself it has no diagnostic significance.
+Nausea is associated with so many disorders and circumstances that by itself it has no diagnostic significance.
 Seasickness or the nausea of pregnancy are obvious only if the doctor knows the appropriate history.
 Nausea very often, but not always, precedes or accompanies vomiting.

 The disorders causing nausea are as varied as motion sickness (middle ear), intestinal obstruction, diseases affecting the brain, drug side effects, hormonal changes, and fright or anxiety states.
 Sometimes the sight of a food can nauseate.